buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: BitbucketServerStatusPush(base_url, user, password, key=None, statusName=None, startDescription=None, endDescription=None, verbose=False, builders=None)

     :param string base_url: The base url of the Bitbucket Server host, up to and optionally including the first `/` of the path.
-    :param string user: The Bitbucket Server user to post as.
+    :param string user: The Bitbucket Server user to post as. (can be a :ref:`Secret`)
-    :param string password: The Bitbucket Server user's password.
+    :param string password: The Bitbucket Server user's password. (can be a :ref:`Secret`)
     :param renderable string key: Passed to Bitbucket Server to differentiate between statuses.
         A static string can be passed or :class:`Interpolate` for dynamic substitution.
         The default key is `%(prop:buildername)s`.